 Direct $CP$ asymmetries of $B^{0}_{s} \rightarrow\ TT $ decays are listed in Table~\ref{7777}.
 The magnitude of the direct $CP$ violation is proportional to the ratio of the penguin and tree contributions~\cite{ParticleDataGroup:2008zun}.
-For the $B^{0}_{s} \rightarrow\ VV $ and $B^{0}_{s} \rightarrow\ VT $, when penguin contributions and tree contributions are at the same level, the direct $CP$ violation appears.
-For these decays in this paper, because they are dominated by the penguin contributions, so the direct $CP$ violation is very small.
-However, we can find that the direct $CP$ violations of the some special channels in the transverse polarization are sizable, and the tree contributions become comparable, which brings relatively large direct $CP$ violation.
+For the $B^{0}_{s} \rightarrow\ VV $ and $B^{0}_{s} \rightarrow\ VT $, when penguin contributions and tree contributions stay at the same level, the direct $CP$ violation appears.
+Since the decays presented in this paper are dominated by the penguin contributions, so the direct $CP$ violation is very small.
+However, we can find that the direct $CP$ violations of some special channels in the transverse polarization are sizable, and the tree contributions become comparable, which brings relatively large direct $CP$ violation.